 Required member, District, and State of California contribution rates are set by the California Legislature and Governor and detailed in Teachers' Retirement Law.
 The contribution rates are expressed as a level percentage of payroll using the entry age normal actuarial method.
-In accordance with AB 1469, employer contributions into the CalSTRS will be increasing to a total of 19.1 percent of applicable member earnings phased over a seven-year period.
-The contribution rates for each plan for the year ended June 30, 2020, are presented above, and the District's total contributions were \$4,904,130
+The contribution rates for each plan for the year ended June 30, 2021, are presented above, and the District's total contributions were \$4,821,613.